Juggling a soccer ball is difficult for beginner soccer players. Even some of the pro players can’t juggle. So there’s hope for us all.

-- Kick the ball upward, to about chest height.
+- Kick the ball upward to about chest height.
 Ensure that each kick is light and controlled.
-This prevents wasted movement and helps establish control over the ball, as well as setting a rhythm/tempo.
+This prevents wasted movement and helps establish control over the ball and set a rhythm/tempo.

 - The ball should come off the top of your foot, often referred to as “the laces”.

 - When striking the ball, lock your ankle and point your toe upward.
-This gives you the best chance to strike a controlled accurate kick.
-It is also the best way to get backspin on the ball.
+This gives you the best chance to strike a controlled, accurate kick.
+It is also the best way to get a backspin on the ball.

 - To begin with, you can practice single juggles.
-This helps you to get the right power, accuracy, and technique of a juggle.
+This helps you to get the right power, accuracy, and technique for a juggle.

-- Once you are comfortable with this, the aim should be to continue juggling the ball multiple times in a row, without the use of your hands.
+- Once you are comfortable with this, the aim should be to continue juggling the ball multiple times in a row without using your hands.

 - Instead of catching the ball after you kick, wait for the ball to fall back down naturally and repeat the kicking technique outlined above.